Date of Current Revision: October 2014

 6.4 Appealing Citations

 Appellant has the option to appear before the Appeals Committee to present his or her case.
 Appearances before the Appeals Committee are limited to a maximum of three minutes.

 A citation may be approved for a second appeal.
 However, the appellant must pay the citation in full prior to requesting a second appeal review, and the second appeal must include additional information or documentation in support of the appellant's appeal.

 If an appeal is denied, the appellant has 10 calendar days, including the date on the notification letter, to pay the fine or the 10-day ($5) penalty will apply.
 If Parking Services is closed, payment may be submitted via the Parking Services website or deposit payment in the drop box at the front of the Parking Services office located on the ground level of the Champions Drive Parking Deck.
 Do not deposit cash in the drop box.

 If an appeal is denied by the Parking Appeals Committee, the chairpersons of the Parking Appeals Committee or the Associate Vice President for Business Services may, at the request of the appellant, give the matter further consideration.

 Parking Services is responsible for sending a written notice via campus email to all faculty, staff, students and affiliates regarding the necessity of resolving outstanding fines provided the vehicle is registered.
 These notices will be sent approximately 10 days after the citation issue date.

 All faculty, staff, students, affiliates and visitors of James Madison University are responsible for abiding by all parking and traffic regulations.
 Any parking fines that are received as a result of non-compliance with JMU parking regulations must be resolved with Parking Services.

-Sanctions will be commensurate with the severity and/or frequency of the occurrence and may include termination of employment.
+Sanctions will be commensurate with the severity and/or frequency of the offenses and may include termination of employment.